ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 - Do a _NG_ and not recover the hold note: Miss
 - Do a _NG_ and even hold back the note: 50

-NG: _Not Good_, a term in StepMania/DDR, which happens when the hold note was released during hold timing.
+NG: _Not Good_, a term in _StepMania/DDR_, which happens when the hold note was released during hold timing.

 ### Score/Combo Multiplier

-The following each add a point to the score/combo multiplier:
+**The following each add a point to the score/combo multiplier:-**

 - Completing the note with correct key.
 - Holding the hold note with correct key.

-The following will reset the score multiplier to zero:
+**The following will reset the score multiplier to zero:-**

 - Not completing the note.
 - Releasing the hold note during the hold period.

-The following will not increase or reset the score multiplier:
+**The following will not increase or reset the score multiplier:-**

 - Releasing the hold note on the ending note of the hold.

-## Life meter
+## Health bar

-The system used to calculate life gain is complicated so it will not be explained in detail.
+The system used to calculate health gain is complicated so it will not be explained in detail.
-It all revolves around the life difficulty setting which can only be set by the mapper itself.
+It all revolves around the HP difficulty setting which can only be set by the mapper itself.

-**The player gain life from:-**
+**The following will result in health recovery:-**

 - Getting Rainbow 300, 300, or 200.
 - Holding the hold note with correct key.

-**The player lose life from:-**
+**The following will result in health loss:-**

 - Getting 50 or Miss.

-**The player reserve life from:-**
+**The following will reserve health in the health bar:-**

-- Getting 100.
+- None.

 ## Skinning